Waldorf Astoria New York: Former restaurants

 Prior to its 2020s renovation, the hotel had three main restaurants, Peacock Alley, The Bull and Bear Steak House, and Oscar's Brasserie, as well as a secondary restaurant, the Japanese Inagiku.
 At its peak in the late 1940s, the hotel once had nine restaurants.

 The Bull and Bear Steak House was furnished in richly polished mahogany in the English Regency style, with a "den-like" atmosphere.
 It won awards from the National Restaurant Association and Holiday magazine.
 Between 2007 and 2010, the restaurant was the filming location for Fox Business Happy Hour, presented live between 5 and 6 pm.
 The Bull and Bear Bar was based on the original Waldorf Astoria Bar, which was a favorite haunt of many of the financial elite of the city from the hotel's inception in 1893, and adventurers such as Diamond Jim Brady, Buffalo Bill Cody and Bat Masterson.
-Behind the bar were bronze statues of a bull and a bear, which represent stock exchange trends.
+Behind the bar were bronze statues of a bull and a bear, which represent respectively growing and declining stock exchange trends.

 The Inagiku, meaning the "rice chrysanthemum", served contemporary Japanese cuisine.
 Designed by Henry Look of San Francisco, the restaurant had four "distinctly different" rooms, including one which represents an old Japanese farmhouse, and the Kinagu Room, resembling a Japanese temple.
 Guests could reserve private orthodox tatami rooms.

 Oscar's Brasserie, overlooking Lexington Avenue in what was once a Savarin restaurant, was designed by Adam Tihany.
 The restaurant tooks its name from Oscar Tschirky (Oscar of the Waldorf) and served traditional American cuisine, with many dishes based upon his cookbook, including the Waldorf salad, Eggs Benedict, Thousand Island dressing, and Veal Oscar.
 The Waldorf salad—a salad made with apples, walnuts, celery, grapes, and mayonnaise or a mayonnaise-based dressing—was first created in 1896 at the old Waldorf.
 Tschirky was also noted for his "Oscar's Sauce", which became so popular that it was sold at the hotel.
 Another of the hotel's specialties was red velvet cake, which became one of its most popular desserts.

 Sir Harry's Bar was one of the principal bars of the hotel, situated just off the main lobby.
 It was named after British Sir Harry Johnston (1858–1927).
 In the 1970s the bar was renovated in a "plush African safari" design to honor Johnston, a notable explorer of Africa, with "zebra-striped wall coverings and carpeting, with bent-cane furnishings".
 It was later redecorated back to a more conservative design, with walnut paneling and leather banquettes, and featured a 23 ft by 8 ft ebony bar as of the early 1990s.
 Frank Sinatra frequented Sir Harry's Bar for many years.